sum-rock/s3-backup/README.md

 Simplify your S3 Backups!

-This is yet another lite layer on top of duplicity sets some reasonable defaults and lets you store your configurations in yaml files.
+This is yet another lite layer on top of duplicity.
+The project sets some reasonable defaults and lets you store your configurations in yaml files.
 No more complicated bash called from crontab!
 Why choose this one particular duplicity abstraction?
 Glad you asked, there are Yaml configs and GPG encryption backup by default.
 Is this unique?
-Not particularly.
+Not particularly, but I had fun writing it.

 ## Dependencies